-Name Company Match Contributions - 401(k) (\$) Company Match Contributions - CDP (\$) Company Contributions - SERP (\$) Premiums for Life Insurance Program (\$) Aggregate Incremental Cost of Providing Perquisites/Personal Benefits ^(a) (\$)
+Name Company Match Contributions - 401(k) (\$) Company Match Contributions - CDP (\$) Company Contributions - SERP (\$) Premiums for Life Insurance Program (\$) Aggregate Incremental Cost of Providing Perquisites/Personal Benefits (a) (\$)

-Mr. Vasos 14,500 53,003 = 2,827 235,365
+Mr. Vasos 14,500 53,003 2,827 235,365

-Mr. Garratt 14,607 25,091 - 1,664 25,899
+Mr. Garratt 14,607 25,091 1,664 25,899

-Mr. Owen 14,582 27,676 = 1,770 24,631
+Mr. Owen 14,582 27,676 1,770 24,631

 Ms. Taylor 14,584 16,718 149,499 1,312

-Mr. Wenkoff 14,851 15,495 - 1,274 20,549
+Mr. Wenkoff 14,851 15,495 1,274 20,549

 (a) Perquisites and personal benefits for Ms. Taylor totaled less than \$10,000 and accordingly the incremental cost is not included in the table or detailed in this footnote.
 None of the named executive officers received any perquisite or personal benefit for which the aggregate incremental cost individually equaled or exceeded the greater of \$25,000 or 10% of total perquisites except for Mr. Vasos for whom the aggregate incremental cost of personal airplane usage as allowed under his employment agreement totaled \$215,859 and was calculated using costs we would not have incurred but for the personal usage (including costs incurred as a result of "deadhead" legs of personal flights), including fuel costs, variable maintenance costs, crew expenses, landing, parking and other associated fees, supplies and catering costs, as well as charter costs when charter usage was necessary because our plane was unavailable.
 The aggregate incremental cost of providing perquisites and personal benefits to Messrs.
-Vasos (in addition to the aggregate incremental cost of providing the personal plane usage detailed above), Garratt, Owen and Wenkoff related to: (1) for each such named executive officer, financial and estate planning services, miscellaneous gifts and limited entertainment costs, premiums paid under our group long-term disability program and our accidental death and dismemberment policy, and an administrative fee for coverage under our short-term disability program; (2) for Mr. Garratt, an executive physical medical examination; and (3) for Messrs.
-Garratt and Owen, one or more directed charitable donations.
-We also provided each named executive officer with certain perquisites and personal benefits at no aggregate incremental cost to Dollar General, including access to participation in a group umbrella liability insurance program through a third party vendor at a group rate paid by the executive and coverage under our business travel accident insurance for which Dollar General pays a flat fee for the eligible employee
+Vasos (in addition to the aggregate incremental cost of providing the personal plane usage detailed above), Garratt, Owen and Wenkoff related to: (1) for each such named executive officer, financial and estate planning services, miscellaneous gifts and limited entertainment costs, premiums paid under our group long-term disability program (2) for Mr. Garratt, an executive officer with certain perquisites and personal benefits at no aggregate incremental cost to provided each named executive officer security endor at a group rate paid by the executive and coverage under our business travel accident insurance for which Dollar General pays a flat fee for the eligible employee population.